A Blog About Topics and Views of Interest to Christians

 Creation is the act of bringing into existence, while reproduction is the act of reproducing.
 The Holy Spirit was not the procreative father of Jesus.
 He did not join with Mary to conceive Jesus by providing half the chromosomes necessary for procreation.
 The Holy Spirit created the fertilized ovum (Matt.
 1:18).
 He supernaturally brought the fertilized egg into existence in Mary’s womb as the human nature of the Son of God.

 Mary contributed nothing to the conception of Jesus other than being the vessel of conception.
-After the fertilized ovum was conceived in Mary, she began her motherhood in loco parentis.
-Mary served as God’s surrogate of the unborn child Jesus, conceived by supernatural means outside of natural procreation, for the purpose of carrying the unborn child Jesus to term and, along with Joseph, serving as the parents of Jesus thereafter.
+After Mary’s fertilized ovum was conceived, she began motherhood in loco parentis.
+Mary served as God’s surrogate for the unborn child Jesus, conceived by supernatural means outside of natural procreation, to carry the unborn child Jesus to term and, along with Joseph, served as the parents of Jesus after that.

 From conception forward, Mary was in every way the biological mother of Jesus, providing nourishment and protection during gestation and until birth and onward, and Joseph was in every way the Father since Mary and Joseph were betrothed at the time (Matt.
 1:18; Luke 1:27) of Jesus’s conception.